Here comes the JOLTS report ...

-The latest Job Openings and Labour Turnover Survey is set for release at the top of the hour.
+The latest Job Openings and Labour Turnover Survey, or JOLTS report, will cross at 10:00 a.m.
+ET.

+Economists estimate that the number of job openings dropped slightly in June, to 5.35 million from 5.36 million in May, according to Bloomberg.

+This would keep openings near the record of 5.376 million tallied by the Bureau of Labour Statistics in May.

 Business Insider Emails & Alerts